Snowdonia Mountain weather forecast table

 Mountain summit forecast map

 The region can be divided into four areas with the northernmost area the most popular, including peaks such as Moel Hebog, Mynydd Mawr and the Nantlle Ridge.
-Many hikers tend to concentrate on Snowdon itself regarding it as a fine mountain.
+Many hikers tend to concentrate on Yr Wyddfa (Snowdon) itself regarding it as a fine mountain.
 However it can become quite crowded, with the peak welcoming around half a million visitors every year, of which four fifths scale the peak on foot, while the remainder choose to take the train instead.

-One of Snowdon’s main attractions is the sheer number and variety of paths that reach the peak.
+One of Yr Wyddfa's (Snowdon) main attractions is the sheer number and variety of paths that reach the peak.
 This means that everyone from mountaineering novices to climbing experts should find a way up the mountain that will suit their abilities or provide them with a sufficient test.
 The easiest is the Llanberis path which, being the longest, has the most shallow ascent.
 In contrast, the Watkin Path is widely seen as being the most demanding ascent, despite also being considered the prettiest.